 Click the Tabs for More Information

 From 390€ per group of 2 -8 persons

 Larger groups please contact us

-Pick up from your hotel in Bayeux or in a 30 km range around the city
+Pick up from train station or hotel in Bayeux or Caen

 - Sites as mentioned in the itinerary

 - Travel in recent, fully equipped A/C minivan